 With good shaving habits, you can keep razor burns at bay.
 To make shaving a more enjoyable and satisfying experience, consider the following tips and tricks:

-- Apply a lubricant before shaving: The lubricant can be either soap, water, or shaving cream.
+The lubricant can be either soap, water, or shaving cream.
 Shaving dry skin doubles the chance of an irritation occurring.
 To have a smooth shaving experience, soak the area to be shaved in lukewarm water for 4 to 6 minutes in a shower or bath.
 Then apply a shaving cream over the skin surface to keep the area moisturized while you shave.

 Using a safety razor instead of a multiple blades razor helps prevent razor burns and itchiness after a shave.
-Safety razors have the ability to glide more closely to the skin to allow for a closer shave in reduced swipes.
+Safety razors can glide more closely to the skin, allowing for a closer shave in reduced swipes.
 This technique tops the list for preventing skin irritations during shaving.

-If you have sensitive skin, it’s imperative to shave in the direction of the hair growth to avoid any form of irritation.
+If you have sensitive skin, shaving in the direction of hair growth is imperative to avoid irritation.
 Shave in steady and light strokes and do so slowly.

 If the blade feels blunt on your skin, pulls on your hair, or gets rough, it is high time you consider a replacement with a new one.
 In case of bumps, use a safe hair removal procedure or electric razor to remove the hairs, which increases the chances of getting razor cuts.

-- Rinsing after a shave: After a shave, rinse the skin with water or use a wet washcloth to close the pores.
+After a shave, rinse the skin with water or use a wet washcloth to close the pores.
 Using cold water or a cold washcloth is preferable.
 Exfoliate your skin daily to remove dead skin cells from your skin.
 To remove dead skin by exfoliation, gently scrub the skin before the shave.